agmatyja/projectShop/README.md

 ## Demo on the server
 [Link](https://poe-bookstore.herokuapp.com/)

-Before pushing to Heroku run:
+Before pushing to Heroku:
+- change API_URL in client/config.js
-yarn run build-client
+- yarn run build-client

 ## Discount code
 Code for 10% discount is "promo".